-Totnes Museum is set in a beautifully restored merchant's house originally built in the 16th centruy, a period which was undoubtedly the most prosperous in Totnes' history.
+Totnes Museum is set in a beautifully restored Elizabethan merchant's house built in the 16th century.

-From the size and quality of the house, it is obvious that the owner was once very properous themself.
+The Elizabethan building is arguably the most important object in our collection and is a Grade I listed building.
+From the size and quality of the house, it is obvious the owner was prosperous.

 Totnes enjoyed great wealth from the mid-1500's until the mid-1600's and Historians note Totnes as the second richest town in Devon at the time.
 This wealth allowed many of the town's merchants to build fine houses.
 Several houses from this period remain throughout Totnes High Street and Fore Street.
 However, many of these are now hidden behind facades and shop fronts built over the passing centuries.